romanbishof/dress-me-app/README.md

 ### Build Outfits

-The main feature of the Closet Builder application is the ability to build sets of outfits.
+The main feature of the application is the ability to build sets of outfits.
 In this app the user can select shirts, pants, and shoes, and build himself a set - that will be stored in a personal zone.

 The selection process is intuitive and user-friendly.